Disco Chess vs ChessPecker: Two takes on the woodpecker method

-Both apps implement the Woodpecker Method for chess tactics training.
+Both apps apply the woodpecker method for chess tactics training.
 Here's how they differ in approach, pricing, and features.

-TL;DR: Disco Chess offers 170+ curated puzzle sets (themed + mixed) with unlimited cycles, performance analytics, and Anki-style Mistake Review, all free.
+TL;DR: Disco Chess offers 170+ curated puzzle sets (themed + mixed) with unlimited cycles, performance analytics, and Anki-style Mistake Review, plus GM-curated opening courses and game-based training from your Lichess games.
 ChessPecker lets you build custom sets but limits free users to 3 sets, 100 puzzles, 5 themes, and 3-8 cycles.
 Choose curated depth or DIY flexibility.

 Key Takeaways

-- Both Disco Chess and ChessPecker implement the Woodpecker Method for chess tactics training with cycle-based repetition.
+- Both Disco Chess and ChessPecker apply the woodpecker method for chess tactics training with cycle-based repetition.

 - ChessPecker lets you create custom puzzle sets by ELO and theme.
 Disco Chess provides pre-built sets organized by theme and skill level.